The Athenæum Librarian, the Freed Slave, and "Our Friend A.L."

 "PS: …I received this morning your second kind letter and you will see by the date of the above that I had postponed the answer to your first but fearing that I might be troublesome is why I did not mail it—I know not how to express my self to you a stranger to me for such kind expressions... .
 To make this communication a little more interesting as you are so kind I will send you a very short history of my self & life.
 I was born in Petersburg augt 24th 1824 my mother a colored woman and a slave tho my father a white man and very rich whose name I take the privilege to call my own… . …hoping every day to have something good to us from President Johnson – as we have lost our friend A. L."

 With this correspondence, initiated by the newspaper advertisement, one can see the day-to-day operations of the Library acquiring a Civil War collection—but the day-to-day becomes extraordinary.
 The experience of reading these letters brings one close to knowing the individuals who were essential to creating the Civil War collection that the Library houses today.
 You may see the advertisement and the Richard Kennard and William Fredrick Poole’s letters below.

-If you would like to see any of these items in person, please complete an online form to request an appointment.
+If you would like to see any of these items in person, please request a research appointment.